Temple College Procedures

 Can high school students take classes?

-Yes, as long as they have completed or are exempt from the Texas Success Initiative placement test, and provide a high school transcript and a letter from the high school principal or counselor giving permission to enroll in Temple College classes.They also may be able to take dual credit classes.
-For dual credit information see your high school counselor.
+Yes, as long as you have completed or are exempt from the Texas Success Initiative placement test, and provide a high school transcript.
+For more information about dual credit please contact your high school counselor or dual credit at firstname.lastname@example.org

 Can I add a class or change my schedule?